ExelenterSDET/SeleniumB1/README.md

 WHAT YOU WILL LEARN (What is covered in this section):

-- First Selenium Webdriver script
+- First Selenium WebDriver script
 - Basic WebDriver Commands